Thomas Gallo (rugby union)

-Thomas Gallo (born 30 April 1999) is an Argentine rugby union player, currently playing for Pro14 side Benetton.
-His preferred position (first line) prop.
-He was Italian qualified.
+Thomas Gallo (born 30 April 1999) is an Argentine professional rugby union player who plays as a prop for United Rugby Championship club Benetton and the Argentina national team.

-Benetton
+Club career

 Gallo signed his first professional contract for Benetton in September 2020.
 He made his Benetton debut in Round 6 of the 2020–21 Pro14 against Cardiff Blues.

 International career

-In 2019 Gallo was named in the Argentina Under 20 squad.

-In September 2021 Gallo was named in Argentina squad for 2021 Rugby Championship.
+In 2019, Gallo was named in the Argentina Under 20 squad.
+In September 2021, Gallo was named in Argentina squad for 2021 Rugby Championship.
 He made his debut in Round 6 of the 2021 Rugby Championship against Australia.

 Gallo was eligible to play for Italy due to his grandfather's Italian ancestry, before winning his first cap for Argentina in 2021.